axtar/14-digits-nixie-calculator/README.md

 -	stopwatch mode
 -	ESP32 based controller board
 -	connectors for PIR, GPS and temperature sensor
+-	12V DC input voltage
--	12V DC input, under, over and reverse input voltage protection and fuse,
+-	under, over and reverse input protection, fuse
 -	open-source firmware
 -	settings are adjusted using the keyboard, no network connection is needed
 -	3D printed case